fbpx

 The Substrate

-You will want something that is easy for plants to root through.
+You will want something easy for plants to root through.
 The material should also hold moisture well.
 Healthy bacteria reside in this layer and aid with the breakdown of nutrients that the plants will absorb.

 Explore Various Types Of Vivarium Substrates | Bantam.Earth